gaurav337/adaptive-ttc/road.md

 **Python (must be solid)**
 - File I/O, subprocess, error handling, classes, decorators
-- If shaky: https://cs50.harvard.edu/python/2022/ (free, YouTube)
+- If shaky: https://cs50.harvard.edu/python/2022/ (free, self-paced)

 **Basic ML (must know what a classifier is)**
 - What train/test split means, what a feature vector is, what overfitting means
-- If shaky: fast.ai Practical Deep Learning Part 1 — https://course.fast.ai (free)
+- If shaky: StatQuest's "Machine Learning Fundamentals" playlist — https://www.youtube.com/playlist?list=PLblh5JKOoLUICTaGLRoHQDuF_7q2GfuJF (short, focused videos, no fluff)

 **Git (must be comfortable)**
 - You will be running long experiments.
 Version everything from day one.